Outdoors: Wetlands Habitat Stamp an Ohio creation

 MDNR officers, acting on a tip, observed the trio killing multiple geese and then collecting an over-limit from a pond that had been illegally baited with corn.
 Officers found additional groups of waterfowl that had been killed and hidden in the brush.
 The investigation revealed that a 50-pound bag of corn had been used to bait the site.
 The men had taken 23 Canada geese (14 over the limit), and 16 mallards (four over the total limit, and two hens over the hen limit).

 —Safe boating classes: The Toledo Sail and Power Squadron is offering a four-session safe boating class on four Wednesday evenings in May.
-The class, which will provide an Ohio Department of Natural Resources required boating license upon completion of the exam, takes place May 5, 12, 19, and May 26.
+The classes, which will provide an Ohio Department of Natural Resources required boating license upon completion of the exam, take place May 5, 12, 19, and 26.
 The classes run from 6:30 to 8:30 p.m. for each session and on the May 5 date, registration opens at 6 p.m.
 Individuals born after Jan.
-1, 1982, are required to take this course in order to operate a vessel with a 10 hp or larger motor.
+1, 1982, are required to take this course in order to operate a vessel with a 10 HP or larger motor.
 The classes take place at the Toledo-Lucas County Port Authority at 1 Maritime Plaza.
-The course fee is $10 and the textbook is available for $30 and is highly recommended.
+The course fee is $10, and the textbook is available for $30 and is highly recommended.
 For additional information or to reserve a place in the class, contact Michelle Abel at 734-652-4332 or at the Michelleabel0913@gmail.com email address.

 Contact Blade outdoors editor Matt Markey at: mmarkey@theblade.com or 419-724-6068.